axiacore/cachet-uptime-robot/README.md

 # Cachet Uptime Robot

-Cachet is an open source status page system, this repository is a Python script that gets data from Uptime Robot and updates uptime metric in Cachet.
+Cachet is an open source status page system, this repository is a Python script that does two things, **first**, it reads the status of a page in UptimeRobot and updates a cachet component based on that status and **second**, it updates a metric with the historic uptime data from Uptime Robot.

+**Component status: Uptime Robot (left), Cachet (right)**

+* Not checked yet: Operational
+* Up: Operational
+* Seems down: Partial outage
+* Down: Major outage

 ### Getting started